|

 lugs and under the foot pedals of your drums.

-2. Teachers: Use flash cards
+2. Drum Teachers: Use flash cards

 as part of your drum lessons to help your students learn note